GraninNikita/DVA-C02/README.md

 #### EXAM Security

 - if on-premises needs to have access - create a programmatic access user
-- GenerateDataKeyWithoutPlainText - generates not immediately DEK
+- `GenerateDataKeyWithoutPlainText` - generates not immediately DEK
 - CloudHSM - hardware security modules
 - Throttling: use DEK caching or contact AWS to increase, or through API
+- `GenerateDataKey` - API command to generate a data key for each file to encrypt them

 # AWS Global Infrastructure